 9.6.
 The Executive Board will draw up the agenda that will only include propositions made by the Executive Board itself and propositions that were brought to its attention at least four weeks prior to the meeting, bearing the signature of at least one tenth of the Association’s full members.

 9.7.
-The General Assembly is chaired by the President of the Association or, in his absence by the Vice President.
-In the absence of both, another member of the Executive Board will be elected to chair the meeting .
-S/he will appoint a secretary of the General Assembly.
+The General Assembly is chaired by the President of the Association or, in the President’s absence by the Vice President.
+In the absence of both, the chairperson will be elected ad hoc by acclamation of a candidate proposed by the Executive Board.
+The chairperson will appoint a secretary of the General Assembly.

 9.8.
-An attendance sheet shall be filled out and signed by the members of the Association upon their arrival and shall be attached to the minutes .
+An attendance sheet shall be recorded upon the start of the meeting, verified and attached to the minutes.

 9.9.
 The quorum for any meeting of the General Assembly shall consist of at least half of the Association’s full members.
 Except where these statutes state otherwise, decisions of the General Assembly shall be adopted by a simple majority of the votes expressed by the full members present or represented.